Medical Records Retention Guide (Updated for 2025)

 Maryland MD.
 CODE REGS. §10.01.16.04 Adult patients: 5 years after the record or report was made.
 Minor patients: 5 years after the report or record was made or until the patient reaches the age of majority plus 3 years.
 Adult patients: 5 years after the record or report was made.
 Minor patients: 5 years after the report or record was made or until the patient reaches the age of majority plus 3 years.

 Massachusetts 243 MASS.
-CODE REGS. § 2.07 Adult patients: 7 years from the date of the last patient encounter.
-Minor patients: 7 years from date of last patient encounter or until the patient reaches the age of 9.
+CODE REGS. § 2.07 7 years from the date of the last patient encounter or until the date that a minor patient reaches 18 years of age, whichever is longer.
 30 years after the discharge or the final treatment of the patient.

 Michigan MICH.
 COMP.
 LAWS § 333.16213 7 years from the from the date of the patient’s discharge or last treatment.
 7 years from the from the date of the patient’s discharge or last treatment.